Linear solvers

 Boundary conditions

-The finite volume discretization of the Helmholtz equation require fluxes through the EB and domain faces.
+The finite volume discretization of the Helmholtz equation requires fluxes through the EB and domain faces.
 Below, we discuss how these are implemented.

 Note